haileytapia/portfolio/UsageDictionaryEntries.md

 May 18, 2023 ∙ [Usage Dictionary](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary)
 {: .fs-5 : .fw-300 }

+{: .about }
-Below are my three entries in the Usage dictionary, which outlines terms to use and avoid in Splunk documentation.
+> Below are my three entries in the Usage dictionary, which outlines terms to use and avoid in Splunk documentation.

 ## after